Surgical First Assist

 Where do students participate in clinicals?

-Students complete clinicals at their place of employment.
-Students must submit a letter of support from employer.
+Students complete clinicals at their place of employment or another approved facility in their area.
+Students must submit a letter of support from each potential clinical site.

 In general, what time of day and days of the week can students expect to attend clinical?